Eldorado National Forest

 Placerville, CA 95667

 Background: The prescribed burn project began on September 30 as pile burning under favorable conditions following rain and snowstorms.
 The prescribed fire was within prescription and achieving the goals of the project of reducing fuels loading and create vegetation conditions that allow fires to burn with lower intensities and create defensible space.
 Once the red flag warning for the wind event was forecasted fire managers began building fire line and conducting firing operations to secure and strengthen the fire perimeter before the wind arrived.
 The containment lines held well through the wind event into Thursday morning when the winds changed direction pushing the fire farther to the south and west and increasing the fire activity.
 This activity increase took the project out of prescription as the project objectives were no longer being met.
-On October 10, the Caples fire was converted to a wildfire from a prescribed fire allowing managers to obtain additional resources not normally available to us for a prescribed fire, such as; dozers and engines from partners like CALFIRE.
-The Caples fire is now being managed for full suppression.
+On October 10, the Caples fire was converted to a wildfire from a prescribed fire allowing managers to obtain additional resources not normally available to for a prescribed fire.

 Caples Ecological Restoration Project: The Caples Ecological Restoration Project is restoring fire to the Caples Creek watershed where naturally occurring wildfires started by lighting have been suppressed since 1908.
 The project is intended to improve forest health, fire resiliency and increase public safety.
 Prescribed fire treatments reduce fuel loadings, maintain vegetation conditions that allow fires to burn with lower intensities and create defensible space.
 The goal of this project is to promote a healthy resilient forest by reintroducing fire to the landscape.